insprintautomation/Automation-SampleProjects/ApiAutomation-RestAssured-BDD/README.md

 TestNG Tests
 -----
-**Approach1:** Using RestAssured methods
+**Approach 1:** Using RestAssured methods

-Below is the sample scripts for testing add user endpoint `v2/user` for petstore API using RestAssured and TestNG.
+Below is the scripts for testing add user endpoint `v2/user` for petstore API using RestAssured and TestNG.
 ```java
 package com.petstore.api.automation.restassured.testng;